writethedocs/www/docs/2014/blog/announcing-conference-talks-eu.rst

 Party
 -----

+One of the biggest values of attending a conference is being in a room with so many like-minded people.
+With this in mind,
-We will be having a party on Monday night at the conference.
+we will be having a party on Monday night after the conference.
-This will give you an opportunity to get to know your fellow attendees a bit better, and talk about the things we learned that day.
+This will give you an opportunity to get to know your fellow attendees a bit better.

-The party venue is near the conference venue, so you can head over after dinner on Monday night.
+The party venue is near the conference venue, so you can head over after dinner.

 Announcing Student and Corporate tickets
 ----------------------------------------

-We price the conference really inexpensively so that we make sure everyone is able to come.
+We price the conference inexpensively so everybody is able to attend.
 This year we are adding a bit more flexibility to the pricing.
 We know students have very little money, so we are offering even cheaper tickets to them.